SteveMuiyuro/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script displays current working directory in long format
+This script displays directories including hidden files in long format